ratheesh-ram/GitCommands/README.md

 8. git push origin : origin is the name of the remote
 9. git push origin master : push the changes to the remote server with in the master branch
+10. git stash (To save your un-committed changes in a "stash".
+Note: this removes changes from working tree!)
+11. git stash pop

 **\*\*\*\***\*\*\***\*\*\*\*** ADDING EXISTING DIRECTORY IN TO GIT **\*\***\*\***\*\***\*\***\*\***\*\***\*\***